actix/actix-web/guide/src/qs_7.md

 Actix uses [*Payload*](../actix_web/payload/struct.Payload.html) object as request payload stream.
 *HttpRequest* provides several methods, which can be used for payload access.
 At the same time *Payload* implements *Stream* trait, so it could be used with various stream combinators.
-Also *Payload* provides serveral convinience methods that return future object that resolve to Bytes object.
+Also *Payload* provides several convenience methods that return future object that resolve to Bytes object.

 * *readany()* method returns *Stream* of *Bytes* objects.